top of page

 Mexican Foodways in the SGV: Racial Formation, Regional Identity, and Placemaking, 1900-1950

 Natalie’s current book project explores twentieth century Latinx foodways—the production, consumption, and distribution of foods and food laborers—to piece together a social history of Latinx communities in Southern California.
 She addresses gaps in 20th century United States historiography by centering a foodways lens in recovering histories of survival of marginalized Chicanx communities in the San Gabriel Valley of Southern California.
 Her book takes a mixed-methods approach (archival research, GIS mapping, content analysis, and oral history) to create two interventions: 1.
 Foregrounding public history in piecing together Chicanx social histories and 2.
 Advancing the framework of “critical latinx foodways,” a methodological approach to recovering fragmented histories that expands far beyond this region.
-Natalie’s research has been supported by the UC President's Postdoctoral Fellowship, the Ford Foundation, and the Institute of American Cultures.
+Natalie’s research has been supported by the UC President's Postdoctoral Fellowship, the Ford Foundation, the Institute of American Cultures, and the Huntington Library.

 Home: Text